carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 ### Parameter file

 Some of the commands in QIIME require a parameter file to specify some extra details.
-In this workshop we will create a parameters file that will house the parameters needed for alpha and beta diversity.
+In this workshop, we will create a parameters file that will house the parameters needed for alpha and beta diversity.
 We can create a text file with `nano`.
 We close the file with the commands located at the bottom of the nano-screen.

 ~~~
 nano parameters.txt